Jain philosophy: Anekāntavāda

 One of the most important and fundamental doctrines of Jainism is anēkāntavāda (literally the 'non-one-sided' view).
 It refers to a kind of ontological pluralism and to the idea that reality is complex and multi-faceted and therefore can only be understood from a multiplicity of perspectives.
 As Long notes, this is ultimately an ontological doctrine that holds that "all existent entities have infinite attributes."
 Jain thought generally affirms the reality of all of our perceptions, even those which contradict each other such as continuity and change, arising and perishing.

 This doctrine is often illustrated through the parable of the "blind men and an elephant".
 In this story, each blind man felt a different part of an elephant and then claimed to understand the true appearance of the elephant, but could only partly succeed.
 This principle is based on the idea that objects are infinite in their qualities and modes of existence.
 Because of this, they cannot be completely grasped in all aspects and manifestations by finite human perception.
 According to the Jains, only the Kevalis—omniscient beings—can comprehend objects in all aspects and manifestations.

 Indeed, the Jain texts depict Mahavira as answering certain metaphysical questions that were considered 'unanswerable' by the Buddha.
 Mahavira is depicted as answering these with both a qualified "yes" and a "no", depending on the perspective of the questioner.
-Thus, the soul is both eternal in its intrinsic nature and yet also changing (due to the karmas affecting it and the various states that arise and pass away within in) and the universe is both eternal (beginningless) and yet also non-eternal (since it goes through cycles).
+Thus, the soul is both eternal in its intrinsic nature and yet also changing (due to the karmas affecting it and the various states that arise and pass away within it) and the universe is both eternal (beginningless) and yet also non-eternal (since it goes through cycles).
 Thus, the Jains saw their metaphysics as a middle path, embracing both permanence and impermanence as metaphysically fundamental, against that of the Buddhists (who defended impermanence) and the Brahmins (who generally held a doctrine of permanence).

 Anekāntavāda encourages its adherents to consider the views and beliefs of their rivals and opposing parties.
 Proponents of anekāntavāda apply this principle to religion and philosophy, reminding themselves that any religion or philosophy—even Jainism—which clings too dogmatically to its own tenets, is committing an error based on its limited point of view.
 The principle of anekāntavāda also influenced Mohandas Karamchand Gandhi to adopt principles of religious tolerance, ahiṃsā and satyagraha.